UKPLab/ukp-project-template/ABOUT_THIS_TEMPLATE.md

 ## FAQs

-### How do I adapt the website to my needs ?
+### How can I use this template to deploy a website for my paper ?

-You should change the content of `index.html` to fit your needs.
+First, you should change the content of `index.html` to fit your needs.
 Some tinkering with the CSS inside `static` may be required.
+Then, you need to go to Settings > Pages > Build and deployment and select for Source "Deploy from a branch" and for Branch the one containing your `index.html` (by default it's the `main` branch).

 ### Where should I add new stuff ?